wieslawsoltes/Dock/docs/dock-settings.md

 };
 ```

-When enabled (the default) the `CloseDockable` command moves the dockable to the
+Both options are disabled by default.
+When enabled the `CloseDockable` command
-`IRootDock.HiddenDockables` collection instead of deleting it.
+moves the dockable to the `IRootDock.HiddenDockables` collection instead of
+deleting it.

 For more details on dockable properties see [Dockable Property Settings](dock-dockable-properties.md).